Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

-Three of the results in every round were \textit{target results}: the search result snippets clearly pertained to the query topic and the story pages contained the answer to the question.
-Target story pages provided the answer clearly in the body of the article.
-The other 5 were \textit{nontarget results}, which linked to story pages that did not contain the answer.
-Some nontarget results could be identified as erroneous by the results snippet (i.e., they contained some of the search terms but in a different context), while others were germane to the query topic but did not contain the specific piece of information being sought.
-The search results were ordered so that the top result was always a target result, and the other two target results appeared randomly within the top five.
-Other than these constraints, which were designed to ensure that target results were easy to find, the order of the results was randomized.
+Three of the results in each round were \textit{target results}: the search result snippets clearly pertained to the query topic, and the story pages contained articles that clearly provided the answer to the task question.
+The other five results were \textit{nontarget results}, which linked to story pages that did not contain the answer.
+Some nontarget results could be readily identified as irrelevant from the results page snippet (i.e., they contained some search terms but in a different context), while other nontarget results were germane to the query topic but the story page did not contain the answer to the task question.
+We ordered search results so that the target results would be easy to find: the top result was always a target result, and the other two target results appeared randomly within the top five results.
+The rest of the results appeared in random order.

-On the story page, an instruction box repeated the question and allowed the participant to submit an answer or return back to the search results.
-If the participant chose to go back to the results page, all results they had selected so far would be grayed out and the links would be disabled.
+On each story page, an instruction box repeated the question and allowed submitting an answer or returning to the search results.
+If the participant returned to the results, each result they previously clicked was grayed out and disabled.

 In treatment rounds, the participant saw an interstitial warning the first time they clicked a target result.
-Our multi-armed bandit algorithm (Section~\ref{subsubsec:bandit}) selected the warning design the participant encountered.
+Our multi-armed bandit algorithm (Section~\ref{subsubsec:bandit}) selected the warning design that the participant encountered.
 All warnings included two buttons: ``Go back'' or ``Dismiss and continue.''
-If the user clicked ``Go back'' or used the browser back button, they returned to the search results.
-The user would not be shown a warning when they clicked on another result, even if it was a target.
-If the user clicked ``Dismiss and continue,'' they were taken to the story page, where they had the option to return to the search results or submit an answer.
+If the user clicked ``Go back'' or the browser back button, they returned to the search results.
+The user did not encounter a warning when they clicked on any other result.
+If the user clicked ``Dismiss and continue,'' they were taken to the story page, where they could submit an answer or return to the search results.